mohammedashiqs/CAR-BACKEND/README.md

 ## I User Module
 -------------------

-1. To view all cars
+1. To view all cars  - Done

    description: Fetches a list of all cars available
    url: http://127.0.0.1:5000/user/cars